2012–13 IRB Sevens World Series

 The 2012–13 IRB Sevens World Series, known for sponsorship reasons as the HSBC Sevens World Series, was the 14th annual series of rugby sevens tournaments for full national sides.
 The IRB Sevens World Series has been run by the International Rugby Board since 1999–2000.

 Itinerary

-The schedule for the 2012–13 Series was released to the general public in late June 2012.
+The schedule for the 2012–13 series was released in late June 2012.
 At the time, the schedule included a new event to be held in La Plata, Argentina.
 However, on 16 August, the Argentine Rugby Union pulled out of hosting an event in 2012–13, citing demands associated with the country's 2012 entry into The Rugby Championship.

 Core teams

 Before each season, the IRB announces the "core teams" that received guaranteed berths in each event of that season's series.
 This was the first series in which 15 teams received this status, up from 12 in the recent past.
 All 12 core teams from 2011–12 retained their status, with three more being elevated as top finishers in a 12-team qualifying tournament conducted as part of the 2012 Hong Kong Sevens.
 The 2012–13 core teams are: